winters828/winters828/README.md

 - 👋 Hello, I'm Samuel Winter but Sam works just fine.
-- 👀 I’m interested in whatever will help me gain experience in the world of programming but my personal projects usually involve game development.
+- 👀 I’m interested in whatever will help me gain experience in the world of programming currently I'm doing that through Wiley Edge and am grateful for the opportunity.
-- 🌱 I’m currently learning anything I get introduced to that will help me in the future.
+- 🌱 I’m currently learning anything I get introduced to that will help me in the future but my main focus during my training course is Maven Java projects with the Spring framework.
 - 📫 Winters828@strose.edu